Catherine22/ClassLoader/README.md

 ```

 We found that the only one different between them is optimizedDirectory.
-optimizedDirectory is a directory where optimized dex files should be written, so while it's null in PathClassLoader, it'll associated original optimized dex file.
-And DexClassLoader could cache what optimize dex file you need on internal storage.
+optimizedDirectory is a directory where optimized dex files should be written, so while it's null in PathClassLoader, it associates original optimized dex file.
+And DexClassLoader could cache any optimize dex files you put on internal storage.

-And that's why we could load apk, dex and jar files by DexClassLoader.
+That's why we can declare what apk, dex and jar files would be loaded by DexClassLoader.

-Let's see what classLoader does
+Then let's see what ClassLoader does
 ```java
 package java.lang;
 public abstract class ClassLoader {